 COVID-19 Crisis Guidance for CCP Students & Families

 Yes.
 MTC recognizes that with all the changes and fluctuations due to COVID prevention measures, attending college may have been, and may continue to be, a bit more stressful than you expected.
 There are student services available at MTC to assist you with managing your stress.

 If you want to talk with someone about your stress/anxiety, Mike Stuckey at MTC is available by email (firstname.lastname@example.org) or phone (740-386-4171) to provide guidance to community counseling resources, if needed.

-Additionally, Natalie Longmeier, the Success Coach and Student Resource Navigator for MTC, is still available to assist students in getting connected to community resources for additional support in housing, food, transportation, jobs, etc. Although Natalie will not be physically present on campus for walk-ins and face-to-face contact until we return to a normal, on-campus schedule, she may still be reached by email or phone Monday through Friday during regular business hours.
+Additionally, Natalie Longmeier, the Student Resource Navigator for MTC, is still available to assist students in getting connected to community resources for additional support in housing, food, transportation, family situations, etc. Natalie is available for on-campus, walk-ins, and face-to-face contact but still can be reached by email or phone Monday through Friday during regular business hours.
 Please leave a message or text her at 740-262-8356, or email at email@example.com.

-If you are a student with a documented disability that the new format is now impacting and want to discuss possible accommodations, please contact Jenifer Montag, Director of Disability Services at MTC by email DS@mtc.edu or phone 740-386-4222.
+If you are a student with a documented disability that the new guidelines are now impacting and you want to discuss possible accommodations, please contact Jenifer Montag, Director of Disability Services at MTC by email DS@mtc.edu or phone 740-386-4222.